tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

 ```

 The utility takes a YAML definitions file as the first argument and the
-destination to the compiled definitions as the second argument.
+destination for the compiled definitions as the second argument.

 ```console
 $ php bin/graph etc/my-graph.yml var/cache/my-graph.cache